 Natural History

-Our focal plant species was Salix hookeriana (Coastal willow), a dioecious and deciduous shrub (< 8 m), generally restricted to less than 100 m elevation, and commonly occurs in meadows, floodplains, and coastal dunes from northern California to Alaska (Argus 2013).
-S. hookeriana and other members of the genus Salix are an ideal system for studying the effects of host-plant genetics on herbivore-parasitoid interaction networks for two reasons.
+Our focal plant species, Salix hookeriana (Coastal willow), is a dioecious and deciduous shrub (< 8 m), generally restricted to less than 100 m elevation, and commonly occurs in meadows, floodplains, and coastal dunes from northern California to Alaska (Argus 2013).
+As with other willows, S. hookeriana is an ideal system for studying the effects of host-plant genetics on herbivore-parasitoid interaction networks for two main reasons.
 First, willows display considerable genetic (Brunsfeld, Soltis, & Soltis, 1991) and phenotypic variation (Argus, 2013; Nichols-Orians, Fritz, & Clausen, 1993), which corresponds to variation in susceptibility to different species of herbivorous insects (Barbour et al. 2014, in review; Fritz & Price 1988; Roche & Fritz 1994).
-Second, previous work has shown that willow genotype may mediate the strength of pairwise trophic interactions between herbivores and their natural enemies (Price’s work, Craig’s work, Fritz’s work).
+Second, previous work has shown that willow genotype may mediate the strength of pairwise trophic interactions between herbivores and their natural enemies (Price’s work, Craig’s work, Fritz’s work, your work too.).

-The five species of herbivores we focused on all induce closed galls on the leaves, buds, and shoots of S. hookeriana.
-Specifically, the herbivores consisted of four gall midges (Family Cecidomyiidae) and a leaf galling sawfly Pontania californica (Family: Tenthredinidae) (Plate 1 supplement).
+The five species of herbivores we focused were four gall midges (Family Cecidomyiidae) and a leaf galling sawfly Pontania californica (Family: Tenthredinidae).
 Gall midges included the leaf galler Iteomyia salicisverruca (hereafter Iteomyia), bud galler Rabdophaga salicisbrassicoides, shoot galler Rabdophaga salicisbattatus, and an undescribed shoot gall (Cecidomyiid sp.
-A) that occurs at the apex of willow shoots (Plate 1, supplement).
-Details on the biology of these galling midges and sawfly species are discussed by Gagné (1989), Russo (2006), Caltagirone (1964); however, we point out the details relevant to this study here.
-In late April – early May, Iteomyia galls begin to appear, followed by galls from R. salicisbrassicoides, R. salicisbattatus, and Cecidomyiid sp.
+A) that occurs at the apex of willow shoots (Plate 1, supplement)(for details in their biology see Caltagirone 1964 Gagné 1989, Russo 2006).
+In late April - early May, Iteomyia galls begin to appear, followed by galls from R. salicisbrassicoides, R. salicisbattatus, and Cecidomyiid sp.
 A. in late May – early June.
 By late August, all gall midge larva are fully developed and appear to overwinter inside the galls.
 In contrast to the gall midges, Pontania californica is bivoltine and are the first gall species to emerge in April, complete their development, emerge again in late June, and complete their development by late August where they exit the gall, drop to the ground, and overwinter in the soil.

 The closed nature of these galls restricts the natural enemy community to about eight species of insects that can successfully locate and attack herbivore larva within these galls.
-These eight species consist of seven parasitoid wasps (Chalcidoidea = 6 sp.; Platygastroidea = 1 sp.; Ichneumonoidea = 1 sp.) and one predatory Cecidomyiid midge (Lestodiplosis septemmaculata).
-Table S1 contains a list of species names and relevant biological details for this natural enemy community.
+These eight species consist of seven parasitoid wasps (Chalcidoidea = 6 sp.; Platygastroidea = 1 sp.; Ichneumonoidea = 1 sp.) and one predatory Cecidomyiid midge (Lestodiplosis septemmaculata)(Table S1 contains a list of species names and relevant biological details for this natural enemy community).